reefactor/brainfood_reference/README.md

 > I think that there is only one way to science - or to philosophy, for that matter: to meet a problem, to see its beauty and fall in love with it; to get married to it and to live with it happily, till death do ye part - unless you should meet another and even more fascinating problem or unless, indeed, you should obtain a solution.
 But even if you do obtain a solution, you may then discover, to your delight, the existence of a whole family of enchanting, though perhaps difficult, problem children, for whose welfare you may work, with a purpose, to the end of your days.
 > -- Karl Popper

+> So live your life that the fear of death can never enter your heart.
+Trouble no one about their religion; respect others in their view, and demand that they respect yours.
+Love your life, perfect your life, beautify all things in your life.
+Seek to make your life long and its purpose in the service of your people.
+Prepare a noble death song for the day when you go over the great divide.
+Always give a word or a sign of salute when meeting or passing a friend, even a stranger, when in a lonely place.
+Show respect to all people and grovel to none.
+When you arise in the morning give thanks for the food and for the joy of living.
+If you see no reason for giving thanks, the fault lies only in yourself.
+Abuse no one and no thing, for abuse turns the wise ones to fools and robs the spirit of its vision.
+When it comes your time to die, be not like those whose hearts are filled with the fear of death, so that when their time comes they weep and pray for a little more time to live their lives over again in a different way.
+Sing your death song and die like a hero going home.
+> -- Chief Tecumseh

+> Begin with end in mind
+> -- Stephen Covey

+> Principles are like lighthouses.
+They are natural laws that cannot be broken
+> ― Stephen R. Covey, The 7 Habits of Highly Effective People

+> The highest aim and the meaning even of human life is to strive to do your best for the wellbeing of your neighbour, which is only possible by renouncing your own self-interest.
+> ― G.I.
+Gurdjieff

 * The [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule) principle of treating others as you want to be treated is spoiled by [hypocrisy of double standards](https://en.wikipedia.org/wiki/Hypocrisy)
 * [This is watter](https://www.youtube.com/watch?v=8CrOL-ydFMI) [speech](https://en.wikipedia.org/wiki/This_Is_Water) by David Foster Wallace
 * [Maps of Meaning The Architecture of Belief](https://www.youtube.com/watch?v=I8Xc2_FtpHI&list=PL22J3VaeABQAT-0aSPq-OKOpQlHyR4k5h) by Jordan B Peterson